When Is A Function Even Or Odd

 f(x) = f(-x) for all x in the domain of f

 In simpler terms, an even function exhibits symmetry with respect to the y-axis.
-This means that if you were to plot the graph of an even function, the portion of the graph to the right of the y-axis would be a mirror image of the portion to the left of the y-axis.
+So in practice, if you were to plot the graph of an even function, the portion of the graph to the right of the y-axis would be a mirror image of the portion to the left of the y-axis.

 Examples of Even Functions